OpenNebula/docs/source/open_cluster_deployment/networking_setup/vxlan.rst

 .. note:: ``VXLAN_MODE``, ``VXLAN_TEP`` and ``VXLAN_MC`` can be defined system-wide in ``/var/lib/one/remotes/etc/vnm/OpenNebulaNetwork.conf``.
 To use per network configuration you may need the ``IP_LINK_CONF`` attribute.

-For example, you can define a *VXLAN Network* with following template:
+For example, you can define a *VXLAN Network* with the following template:

 .. code::